OBDS-Training/Help/content/en/docs/conda/installation/index.md

 First, the `source` command executes a script that makes Conda discoverable in the Bash environment of your Terminal application.
+This command is not expected to return any information in the Terminal.

 Then, the `conda` command is used to activate the `base` environment that was created during the installation process.
+Again, this command is not expected to return any information in the Terminal.
+However, after that command completes, the prefix `(base)` should be visible at the start of the prompt (see screenshot below).

 ```bash
 source ~/conda/etc/profile.d/conda.sh